The Buzz On Caffeine

-Many studies show no links between low amounts of caffeine (1c. coffee/day) and any of the following: trouble conceiving, miscarriage, birth defects, premature death or low birth rate.
-The March of Dimes suggests fewer than 200 mg of caffeine/day for pregnant women.
+Many studies show no links between low amounts of caffeine (1 cup of coffee per day) and any of the following: trouble conceiving, miscarriage, birth defects, premature death or low birth rate.
+The March of Dimes suggests fewer than 200 mg of caffeine intake per day for pregnant women.

-As of 2004, children ages 6-9 consumed about 22 mg of caffeine/day.
+As of 2004, children ages 6-9 consumed about 22 mg of caffeine per day.
 However, energy drinks have become increasingly popular.
 Studies suggest that up to 300 mg per day is safe for kids, BUT is it wise?
-Many kids are sensitivities, developing temporary anxiety or irritability, with a ‘crash’ afterward.
-Also, most amounts that kids consume is in sodas, energy drinks or sweetened tea, all of which have high sugar content.
-These empty calories put kids at higher risk for obesity.
-Even if itself isn’t harmful, caffeinated drinks are generally not good for kids.
+Many kids have sensitivities and develop temporary anxiety or irritability with a post-drink ‘crash’.
+Also, sodas, energy drinks and sweetened teas chosen by children contain high levels of sugar, which increases risk of obesity.
+Caffeinated drinks are generally not the best beverage option for children.

 Can Caffeine Sober you up?

 No, research suggests that people only think caffeinated drinks help them sober up.
 The truth is, reaction time and judgment are impaired.
 So, drinking a bunch of coffee to ‘sober up’ and getting behind the wheel is not a good idea.

 Does Caffeine have any Health Benefits?